-IHPs will be linked to, or become part of, any statement of special educational needs (SEN) or education, health and care plan (EHCP).
-If a pupil has SEN but does not have a statement or EHC plan, the SEN will be mentioned in the IHP.
+IHPs will be linked to, or become part of, any education, health and care plan (EHCP).
+If a pupil has SEN but does not have an EHCP, the SEN will be mentioned in the IHP.

 The level of detail in the plan will depend on the complexity of the child's condition and how much support is needed.
 The headteacher, will consider the following when deciding what information to record on IHPs: